priyanka-vuddemari/aws-cloud-resume-challenge/README.md

 # cloud-resume-challenge-aws
-This repo contains files related to Cloud Resume Challenge - AWS
+The repo cotains Cloud resume challenge project using AWS